 For more than 20 years, the United Nations has a permanent place in Germany.
 Through the exhibition “The United Nations in Germany: Commitment to Agenda 2030” the Federal Foreign Office welcomes the public to explore and find out about their commitment on sustainability, climate protection and refugee and migration issues.
-The exhibition can be visited at the Federal Foreign Office premises until 10th May 2017.
+The exhibition can be visited at the Federal Foreign Office premises in Berlin until 10th May 2017.

 “We take the still steadily growing presence of the world organization in the former federal capital Bonn and at six other German locations as an occasion to honor the diverse activities of the United Nations.”
 Dr. Cyrill Nunn from the Federal Foreign Office welcomed the audience and stressed Germany´s commitment to the United Nations and to the Agenda 2030.